tiann/KernelSU/website/docs/guide/how-to-integrate-for-non-gki.md

 curl -LSs "https://raw.githubusercontent.com/tiann/KernelSU/main/kernel/setup.sh" | bash -s v0.9.5
 ```

 Keep in mind that on some devices, your defconfig may be in `arch/arm64/configs` or in other cases `arch/arm64/configs/vendor/your_defconfig`.
-For whichever defconfig you're using, make sure to enable `CONFIG_KSU` with `y` to enable or `n` to disable it.
+For whichever defconfig you are using, make sure to enable `CONFIG_KSU` with `y` to enable or `n` to disable it.
 For example, in case you chose to enable it, you defconfig should contain the following string:

 ```txt
 # KernelSU